abbacode/ciscorouteparser/README.md

 2. Run the script

-Example of what should be in the 'routes.txt' file:
+Example of what should be in the 'routes.txt' file, it should start at the point where you issue the command:

 CiscoRouter#   show ip route
 Codes: L - local, C - connected, S - static, R - RIP, M - mobile, B - BGP